hashicorp/packer/website/source/docs/builders/amazon-ebs.html.md

   flag, you must also set the below options:
   -   `name` (string) - Required.
 Specifies the name of the role to generate credentials against.
 This is part of the request URL.
+  -   `engine_name` (string) - The name of the aws secrets engine.
+In the Vault docs, this is normally referred to as "aws", and Packer will default to "aws" if `engine_name` is not set.
   -   `role_arn` (string)- The ARN of the role to assume if credential_type on the Vault role is assumed_role.
 Must match one of the allowed role ARNs in the Vault role.
 Optional if the Vault role only allows a single AWS